GervinFung/TicTacToe/README.md

 ## Getting Started

 - I have decided to rewrite a TicTacToe game as the previous version is written badly
+- Started TicTacToe to understand how MiniMax algorithm actually works

 ## Folder Structure